wbamberg/idl-reference/docs/nsICommandLine.md

 On *nix and mac flags of the form --flag are normalized to -flag. --flag=param
 are normalized to the form -flag param.

-@param aIndex The argument to retrieve.
-This index is 0-based, and does
-              not include the application name.
-@return       The indexth argument.
-@throws       NS_ERROR_INVALID_ARG if aIndex is out of bounds.

 #### Parameters ####